 These are made by Leslie Hirsch

 Made from Polar Ice by KyoungHwa Oh from Korea

 A good base glaze, a vitreous clay and a good fit.
 How good that is!

 Left: Cone 10R buff stoneware with a silky transparent Ravenscrag glaze.
 Right: Cone 6 Polar Ice translucent porcelain with G2916F transparent glaze.
 What do these two have in common?
 Much effort was put into building these two base glazes (to which colors, variegators, opacifiers can be added) so that they fire to a durable, non-marking surface and have good working properties during production.
 They also fit, each of these mugs survives a boil:ice water thermal shock without crazing (BWIW test).
 And the clays?
 These are vitreous and strong.
 So these pieces will survive many years of use.

 Is the clay too stiff to use?
 Maybe not.

 Clays of very high plasticity often stiffen during storage in the bag.
 This is Plainsman Polar Ice, it contains 4% VeeGum.
-This slug is like a brick, yet it will totally loosen up completely when wedged.
-If a clay is too stiff to wedge you can simply throw it on the floor a few times (turning it each time) to pre-soften it enough to be able to wedge.
+This slug is like a brick, yet it will loosen up completely.
+But it is far too stiff to attempt wedging.
+However simply throwing it on the floor a few times (turning it each time) will pre-soften it enough to be able to wedge.
 Then, before you know it, it is too soft and needs to be put on a plaster table to stiffen it before throwing.